Occupation Report ยท Engineering

 Your personalised plan

-Energy Engineers score 34/100 on average — but your score depends on seniority, location, and skills.
+Energy Engineers score 34/100 on average — but your score turns on how much of your week is Energy Modelling & Simulation (72% exposed), and on seniority and sector.

 Not an Energy Engineer?
 Check your own score.